 Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

-We will cover how to share models in this documentation.
+In this documentation we will cover how to share models, and the different options for sharing.
+Sharing models can be from an individual user or a team to an individual user or a team.
 As the risk of something undesirable happening with the model when multiple people work on it increases, it is important to be able to go back to a previous version of the model.
-Therefore, it is best practice to make a backup of a model prior to sharing it, which is a new feature in Cosmic Frog.
+Therefore, it is best practice to make a backup of a model prior to sharing it.
 Continue making backups when important/major changes are going to be made or when wanting to try out something new.
 How to make a backup of a model will be explained in this documentation too and will be covered first.

 Model Backups